SanthoshReddy352/Test/README.md

 ### For Admins
 - 🔐 Secure authentication (Supabase Auth)
 - 👥 **Role-based Access Control** - Admin vs Super Admin permissions
-- ✏️ Create/Edit/Delete events (own events only for Admins)
+- 🏢 **Club Profile Management** - Admins can update their club's name and logo, which appears on the homepage and event cards.
+- ✏️ **Draft/Publish Workflow** - Events are created as "drafts" (inactive) by default and must be manually "published" (set to active) to become visible to the public.
 - 🎨 **Dynamic Form Builder** - Create custom registration forms per event
   - Support for: text, email, number, URL, dropdown, checkbox, textarea, date fields
   - Field validation (required/optional)
-  - Forms stored as JSON schema
+  - **Field Reordering** with "Move Up/Down" buttons.
+  - **Auto-saving** to session storage to prevent data loss.
 - ✅ **Registration Approval Workflow**
-  - Review pending registrations
+  - Review pending registrations.
+  - **User-Friendly Details:** View participant submissions in a clean dialog that shows field labels in the correct order.
   - Approve or reject applications
   - Track approval history
 - 📊 **Enhanced Dashboard** - Role-specific analytics
-  - My Events count
-  - Pending approvals alert
-  - Total registrations
-  - Active events tracking
-- 📧 **Email Notifications** - Automated emails for:
+- 📧 **Email Notifications** - Automated emails for admin alerts and participant status changes.
-  - Admin notification on new registration
-  - Participant approval/rejection
 - 📥 Export participant data to CSV
 - 🖼️ Upload event banners (Supabase Storage) or use URLs
-- ⚡ Toggle event visibility and registration status

 ### For Super Admins
-- 🔓 Full system access - manage ALL events
+- 🔓 Full system access - manage ALL events and clubs
 - 👁️ View and approve registrations for any event
 - 📊 System-wide analytics and oversight